-In Windows environment, CAB refers to Cabinet files – an archive file format for Microsoft Windows.
+In the Windows environment, CAB refers to Cabinet files – an archive file format for Microsoft Windows.
 The format supports data compression and embedded digital certificates used for maintaining archive integrity.
 Using this file format, a user can store multiple files/folders into a single file with or without involving data compression in this archive.

-There are three built-in Windows command line tools for dealing with CAB files:
+There are three built-in Windows command-line tools for dealing with CAB files:

 To see the command line option available for expand.exe, open a Command Prompt window, type the following and hit Enter: